How To Actually Keep Your New Year’s Resolutions

 Just because most don’t hit their mark doesn’t mean it blanketly applies to you.

 Decide on having better aim than them.
-Being extraordinary means doing more than the ordinary ya’ dig?
+Being extraordinary means doing more than the ordinary.

-5 concrete ways to keep your New Year’s resolutions:
+5 concrete ways to live up to your New Year’s resolutions:

 Use The Goal As Motivation